MattHalloran/ReactGraphQLTemplate/README.md

 1. Start project locally **in development mode** (if ui is not runnable, that's fine.
 We just need a working server) - `docker-compose up -d`
 2. `cd packages/ui`
 3. `yarn graphql-generate`

-#### TypeScript generation debugging
-Sometimes, generating TypeScript will give a "JavaScript heap out of memory" error.
-This is difficult to debug, so it is important that you try to catch these early.
-One way to debug this is by changing `yarn tsc` to `yarn tsc --generate trace-data`.
-This will create a folder called `trace-data`, which contains a log that you can upload to `about://tracing` on Edge or Chrome.
-See [TypeScript's performance tracing guide](https://github.com/microsoft/TypeScript/wiki/Performance#performance-tracing) for more information.

 ## Local testing on another device
 Mobile devices can be simulated in Chrome Dev Tools, so testing is usually only done on your main development computer.
 However, if you'd still like to test on a different device, it will unfortunately not work out-the-box.
 This is because development uses the `localhost` alias.
 Your device will not be able to resolve this to the correct IP address (ex: `192.168.0.2`), so you have to change it manually.
 There are 2 places where this must be done: (1) [packages/server/src/index.ts](https://github.com/MattHalloran/ReactGraphQLTemplate/blob/master/packages/server/src/index.ts); and (2) [packages/shared/src/apiConsts.ts](https://github.com/MattHalloran/ReactGraphQLTemplate/blob/master/packages/shared/src/apiConsts.ts).